Our Commitment to Indigenous Health

 - The Haudenosaunee Peoples, also known as the Iroquois people or Six Nations Confederacy consisting of the Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscarora;

-- The Leni-Lunaape Peoples (also referred to as the Delaware and/or Munsee).
+- The Lūnaapéewak Peoples, also referred to as the Delaware and/or Munsee;

 The three First Nation communities closest in proximity to Western University are:

-For more information about Indigenous communities in proximity to the University, please visit Western's Indigenous Services website.
+For more information about Indigenous communities in proximity to the University, please visit Western's Office of Indigenous Initiatives website.

 How to Apply

-Applicants who self-identify as Indigenous who wish to be considered for the designated seats must indicate this status on their application and provide official confirmation of Indigenous status or proof of ancestral origin.
+Applicants who self-identify as Indigenous who wish to be considered for one of the two designated seats must indicate this status on their application and provide official confirmation of Indigenous status or proof of ancestral origin.

 Documentation includes but is not limited to: